-If you need a fresh start and are considering bankruptcy, it’s important to be informed and know your options.
+We are here to help you know your options.
 Information about the different bankruptcy chapters, the bankruptcy filing process and filing requirements will help you make an informed and wise decision toward your fresh start.
-This page contains resources to help you better understand your options when considering bankruptcy.
+This page contains resources to help you better understand the process.
 If you have any questions, feel free to contact us any time.

-During the free consultation with Bankruptcy Attorneys Mr. Peterson or Mr. Zeyer, you will talk about your specific situation and options.
-They will also explain the steps to move your case forward.
+During the free consultation with Bankruptcy Attorney Mr. Zeyer, you will talk about your specific situation and identify options tailored to your case.
+Mr. Zeyer will also explain the steps to move your case forward and identify any timing issues.
 You will be provided a bankruptcy packet to fill out and return to our office.
 We will open a file for you and you can then start referring your creditors to our office.

 Bankruptcy Counseling Class